 25. Boston University Study Abroad Summer Program

-Boston University offers four internship programs that tie into pre law summer offerings.
+Boston University, one of the best pre law colleges, offers four internship programs that tie into pre-law summer offerings.
 One of the programs is the London Internship Program.
-This gives students the opportunity to spend eight weeks at a pre-placed law internship with included classes and workshops on pertinent law related topics.
+This gives students the opportunity to spend eight weeks at a pre-placed law internship with included classes and workshops on pertinent law-related topics.
+These are considered some of the best internships for prelaw students.
 The other Interesting program with excellent pre-law options includes the Brussels Internship Program.
-Because Belgium is the heartbeat of European Union legislation, it could be an excellent place to learn about european law.
+Because Belgium is the heartbeat of European Union legislation, it could be an excellent place to learn about European law.
 Students will get to visit government organizations and political sites as part of the program.
 They also have a program that is fitting for many pre-law students that enables them to study human rights, global governance, and economic development in Switzerland Geneva.The last program is another summer internship opportunity in Dublin Ireland.
 Dublin is now considered “the Silicon Valley” of Europe with a lot of opportunity for students to work in an immersive experience at a professional site that is a good fit for their skills and interests.

 Cost: Dependant on the Program